Out of all of the things that people struggle with in the job search, I think the cover letter takes the cake.

 - Don’t repeat your entire resume – Your reader (the recruiter in most cases) already has that information and going through it all over again in a cover letter is just a less organized way for them to learn the same exact thing

 - Don’t be a robot – People want to work with people (and get to know them in the application process), not robots.
-Give them a taste of who you actually are and your genuine communication style.
+Give them a sense of who you actually are and your genuine communication style.
 An overly formal tone often comes across as robotic and to be honest, very uninteresting to read.

 - Don’t send the same one for all your apps – In case this isn’t obvious, generic cover letters have a very minimal impact.
 If you’re trying to write a great cover letter, it must be customized.